thestevenbell/AmazonAlexaSkill_FluReport/README.md

   <p>
   <b>One-shot model</b>
   <p>
-  User: "Alexa, ask Flu Report what the flu status is for Puerto Rico."
+  User: "Alexa, ask Influenza Info what the flu status is for Puerto Rico."
   <p>
   Alexa: "The CDC report that flu is Widespread in Puerto Rico .
 Wanna know about another state?"
   <p>